frenck/awesome-home-assistant/README.md

 - [breaking_changes](https://github.com/custom-components/breaking_changes) - Component to show potential breaking_changes in the current published version based on your loaded components.
 - [Circadian Lighting](https://github.com/claytonjn/hass-circadian_lighting) - Circadian Lighting slowly synchronizes your color changing lights with the regular naturally occuring color temperature of the sky throughout the day.
 - [HASS Aarlo](https://github.com/twrecked/hass-aarlo) - Asynchronous Arlo integration.
 Similar to the Arlo web site; monitors events and states for all base stations, cameras and doorbells.
-- [Xiaomi Cloud Map Extractor](https://github.com/PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor) - This custom integration provides a way to present a live view of a map for Xiaomi, Roborock, Viomi and Roidmi vacuums without a need for rooting.
+- [Xiaomi Cloud Map Extractor](https://github.com/PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor) - Presents a live view of a map for Xiaomi (Roborock/Viomi/Roidmi/Dreame) vacuums without a need for rooting.

 ## DIY